What is causing your allergy?

 - Do you think that any food or drink brings on your symptoms?

-They will want to know the history of your complaint, so the more information you can give them, the better.
+If you think you have an allergy, visit your doctor or pharmacist for advice.
+They will want to know your clinical (medical) history of symptoms and exposure to possible allergens, so the more information you can give them, the better.

 Effective prevention and treatment options for allergy are available

-© ASCIA 2010
+© ASCIA 2019

-The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of Clinical Immunologists and Allergists in Australia and New Zealand.
+ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.

 ASCIA resources are based on published literature and expert review, however, they are not intended to replace medical advice.
 The content of ASCIA resources is not influenced by any commercial organisations.